-I am a doctoral student with the School of Health and Rehabilitation Sciences at the University of Pittsburgh, advised by Drs.
+I am a doctoral candidate with the School of Health and Rehabilitation Sciences at the University of Pittsburgh, advised by Drs.
 Rory Cooper and Brad Dicianno.
 As a part of my doctoral studies, I work as a research associate at the Human Engineering Research Laboratories.

 As a physician researcher, I am interested in studying health outcomes, particularly outcomes of practices and interventions that employ novel robotic and virtual reality based technology.

 My doctoral dissertation combines ergonomic principles, and bio-mechanical modeling with psychometric/clinimetric methods, to develop (real-world & virtual-reality based) assessment metrics and training techniques aimed at improving powered mobility driving behavior of people with significant disabilities.